Queen Maud Land: Research stations

 South Africa's SANAE IV station, the successor to three former stations, was completed in 1997.
 Research at SANAE IV include invasion biology/ecology, geology, geomorphology and atmospheric sciences.
 Its facilities include a small hospital and a two-helicopter hangar.

 The Swedish Wasa station and the Finnish Aboa station together make up the Nordenskiöld Base, and cooperate in research and logistics.
 Research carried out includes geodesy/mapping, glaciology, human biology, meteorological observations, geology and geophysics.

-The German Neumayer-Station III, finished in 2009, succeeded two former stations that were buried by snow and ice.
+The German Neumayer Station III, finished in 2009, succeeded two former stations that were buried by snow and ice.
 It conducts geophysical, meteorological and seismological research, as well as air chemistry measurements and atmospheric ozone monitoring.
 Germany's other station, Kohnen, was opened as part of a major ice-drilling project.

 The Maitri station succeeded the Dakshin Gangotri station in 1989, India's first Antarctic base.
 Maitri's research focus on geology, and the study of the supercontinent Gondwana, when India and Antarctica belonged to the same landmass.
 It also includes low-temperature engineering research that is relevant to conditions in the Himalayas.

 The Showa Station is Japan's main research station in Antarctica.
 A vast array of research is conducted there, including upper atmosphere physics, meteorology, seismology, gravimetry, geodesy/mapping, oceanography, glaciology, geology, marine and terrestrial biology, and medical research.
 Japan's other station, Dome Fuji Station was opened as part of a major ice-coring project.
 It mainly studies climate change and conducts deep drilling and atmospheric observations.

-Belgium's Princess Elisabeth Base was established as a project to promote polar sciences, as well as to demonstrate the possibility of building a zero emission station.
+Belgium's Princess Elisabeth Antarctica base was established as a project to promote polar sciences, as well as to demonstrate the possibility of building a zero emission station.
 Research is conducted by an international team of scientists, studying climatology, glaciology and microbiology.

 Popular culture

 Queen Maud Land is featured in the 2021 video game Battlefield 2042 as the setting of the multiplayer map Breakaway.

 A Norwegian pop group is known as Dronning Mauds Land, which translates to Queen Maud Land.

+In John Carpenter's 1982 film "The Thing" the Norwegian Antarctic Research Team finds the alien's ship & the Thing encased in ice in Queen Maud Land.